-Please note: The historical exhibition may not be appropriate for visitors younger than 10 years of age.
+Please note: The historical exhibition may not be appropriate for visitors younger than 11 years old.
 Adults accompanying younger visitors should exercise discretion before entering.

 "Facing Crisis: America Under Attack"

 Key 9/11 decision makers describe the events of the day.
-Features original interviews with former President George W. Bush, New York Gov. George Pataki and New York City Mayor Rudolph Giuliani, among others.
+Features original interviews with former President George W. Bush, former New York Governor George Pataki, and former New York City Mayor Rudolph Giuliani, among others.
 Screened exclusively at the 9/11 Memorial Museum.

 "Facing Crisis: A Changed World"

 World leaders examine 9/11’s impact on global events.
-Features original interviews with former President George W. Bush, British Prime Minister Tony Blair and Pakistani President Pervez Musharraf, among others.
+Features original interviews with former President George W. Bush, former British Prime Minister Tony Blair, and former Pakistani President Pervez Musharraf, among others.
 Screened exclusively at the 9/11 Memorial Museum.

 "Rebirth at Ground Zero"

-This multi-screen film experience uses time-lapse footage and recorded interviews to present an inspiring first-hand perspective of the transformation and renewal of the World Trade Center site and the uplifting personal journeys of some of those most directly affected by the attacks.
-Located at Rebirth at Ground Zero, Exhibitions and Education Center on the C-4 level.
+This multi-screen film experience uses time-lapse footage and recorded interviews to present an inspiring firsthand perspective of the transformation and renewal of the World Trade Center site and the uplifting personal journeys of some of those most directly affected by the attacks.
+Located on the C-4 level.